Claymore2106/LootRoller/README.md

 v0.0.05
 - Realized csv reader wasn't working as intended, changed file organization to better suite the way the reader reads
-- Changed .csv extention to .loot, since its not really a csv anymore
+- Changed .csv extension to .loot, since its not really a csv anymore
 - Made file for handling items, added item creation method to it
-- Learned how to compile the program, eliminating the need to prefex with "python3 "
+- Learned how to compile the program, eliminating the need to prefix with "python3 "

 v0.0.04
 - Added a csv writer to write to a file based on user input
-- Picked colors for output text, will be implimented soon
+- Picked colors for output text, will be implemented soon

 v0.0.03
 - Addressed the problem of storage and decided to use csv files.
 Since the program does not run constantly in memory, will need to create a state file to read from